Skip to main content

 So how can both you and your child survive during this eating power struggle?
 First, trust your child.
 Kids usually eat as much as they need.
 Your child's brain will make sure they eat enough calories.
 Serve healthy meals and snacks.
 If your child is hungry, they will eat.
 If they are not, they won't eat, and they'll be fine, and they'll be hungry by the next meal.
 Even reminding them to eat or to eat more will backfire.

 Many parents also want to offer their child snacks all day long.
 This is a big no-no. Kids will graze and have so many snacks that they never become truly hungry.
 Let your child have no more than two small, healthy snacks a day, like a piece of fruit, for example.
-Make sure the snacks are not choking hazard size because toddlers and preschoolers are still at high risk for shoving a handful of things in their mouth and then choking on them.
+Make sure the snacks are not choking hazard size because toddlers and preschoolers are still at high risk of shoving a handful of things in their mouth and then choking on them.

 If your child is thirsty between meals, offer water.
 Limit the amount of juice your child drinks to less than six ounces each day.
 Despite juice being thought of as healthy, it's pure sugar and calories.
-And limit low-fat milk to less than 16 ounces a day.
+Limit low-fat milk to less than 16 ounces a day.
 They should have whole milk from the ages of 1 to 2.
-Milk contains as many calories as most solid foods, and so drinking too much milk or juice can fill kids up, and then they're not hungry for anything to eat.
+Milk contains as many calories as most solid foods, so drinking too much milk or juice can fill kids up, and then they're not hungry for anything to eat.
 Again, my kids would drink milk all day long if we let them, and they would drink a whole cup before a meal even started, and then they would say they were full a few bites in.
 Once we figured out this was happening, limiting milk at the table really helped.

 Forced feeding is a main cause of eating power struggles.
 Parents of a child with a poor appetite will tend to pick up the spoon, fill it with food, smile, and try to trick the child into taking it.
 Once your child is old enough to use a spoon, never pick it up again as a parent.
 If your child is hungry, they'll feed themselves.
 Parents should focus on feeding themselves.
 It's a kind of sneaky thing, but kids like to do whatever their parents are doing, so if they see you eating, they'll want to do it too.